The images in this article were taken pre-COVID-19.

 So what’s the harm?

-The animals cannot give consent and these interactions often lead to neglect.
-Elephants are known for their complex family units and can walk up to 121 miles in a day.
-When these creatures are used for rides or petting photo opportunities, it changes their natural behavior.
-Responsible volunteer projects work closely with the local communities to keep these animals in the wild while allowing tourists a chance to see them in their natural habitat.
+The animals cannot give consent and these interactions often lead to neglect and changes to their natural behaviour.
+Responsible volunteer projects work closely with local communities to keep these animals in the wild, while allowing tourists a chance to see them in their natural habitat.

-By choosing an ethical volunteer holiday, you can make a higher contribution to the survival of endangered species around the world.
-Whether it’s gathering crucial behavior information or running awareness workshops, each small action leads to a sustainable future – for humans and animals alike.
+By choosing an ethical volunteer holiday, you can make a meaningful contribution to the survival of endangered species around the world.
+Whether it’s gathering crucial behavioural information or running awareness workshops, each small action builds on achieving a sustainable future – for humans and animals alike.